piyushpandita92/pydes/README.md

 It needs the support of the following PYTHON packages.
 1. pyDOE
-2. GPy
+2. GPy (version 1.9.2, mandatory)
-3. seaborn
+3. matplotlib(version 2.0.0, best vizualization)
+4. seaborn (version 0.7.1, best vizualization)
-4. tqdm
+5. tqdm

 To install the package do the following: pip install git+git://github.com/piyushpandita92/pydes.git